-In our previous blog post, we outlined some home alterations you can make to give senior safety a boost and lower the risk of a fall.
+In our previous article we discussed tips to reduce the risk of senior falls, outlining some home alterations you can make to give senior safety a boost and lower the risk of a fall.
 Additionally, there are certain exercises that older adults can do regularly that will increase muscle strength and improve balance, not only helping to reduce the risk of falls, but also providing the senior with more confidence and overall improved wellbeing.
-Check with your loved one’s doctor first, and then try the following fall prevention exercises, as suggested by the in-home care team at Montebello Home Care:
+Check with your loved one’s doctor first, and then try the following fall prevention exercises for seniors, as suggested by the team in at Montebello Home Care:

 - Leg Lifts: Raise the knee as high as your hip (if possible), using a sturdy object such as a chair to maintain balance.
 Hold the leg up for three seconds or more.